OwainWilliams/CodeGarden18/README.md

 And if we have already met - put your name down anyway, would be great to see you again at CG18.

+## UPDATE 3.0
+The list is now away to the printers - thanks everyone who has contributed to this :) See you at CG18!

 | Name                         | Twitter Handle    |
 |------------------------------|-------------------|